 - Convenient locations for recycling drop off/pick up for all California residents.

-In 2017, over 85% of assessment funds went directly to these program efforts, including subsidies, grants, marketing/outreach and the drop-off site program.
-As our efforts grow, so does the need for funding.
+In 2020, 91% of assessment funds went directly to these program efforts, including subsidies, grants, marketing/outreach and the drop-off site program.

 Please complete the form below to request free copies of the brochure: